yalkahaleh/trade-tracker-assesment/README.md

 email : y.alkahaleh@gmail.com
 password : 12345678
 ```

+### 2. API Limitation
+note that the api for fetching stock is limited by 250 request

 <br>
 If you have any questions or need assistance, feel free to contact me via email